petecarapetyan/fauxnoose/docs/blame/index.md

 <img class="bordered" src="/_merged_assets/_static/images/bulksplash-claudialam-tykheFGdyZA.jpg" alt="bulksplash-claudialam-tykheFGdyZA.jpg" />

-Note: Blame also works as a perfect foil for anyone who would challenge our motives. _**They do it too**_, doesn't even matter who "they" is.
-We are blameless.
-End of conversation!
+Note: Blame also works as a perfect foil for anyone who would challenge our motives. _**"They do it too!"**_, and it doesn't even matter who "they" is.
+So there you have it.
+We are blameless. _[Q.E.D.](https://en.wikipedia.org/wiki/Q.E.D.)
+Proof_